Amy Mastura: Career

 Her seventh album, Happy was released in 2009 but failed to highlight her as a singer as she is more prominent in acting career.
 She appeared in three films in 2010, Damping Malam, Hooperz and Aku Tak Bodoh.

 After appearing in Siti Di Alam Fantasi, she appeared in her second theatrical works entitled, Gamat which also starred her daughter, Adalia.
 A year later, she became the ambassador of the Japanese cosmetical brand, Kose and made her the first Malay woman to become the spokesperson for the brand.

 Between 2012 and 2015, she released two new singles, Tapi Itu Dulu and Jom Menari...
 Lerr from her upcoming album to be released soon.
 In June 2015, she decided to wear a hijab.
 In 2016, Amy Mastura released her new single, "Kalimah", it was her last recording before retired from her singing career after exactly 24 years.

 In 2017, Amy will be starring in a drama called Jejak Karmila.
 The drama will be aired on TV3.
 On 7 September, Amy alongside 15 others celebrities will participate in Super Spontan Superstar 2017 which is a reality comedy shows on Astro Warna.
 She made it in top 8 with Shuib Sepahtu thus eliminated her in semi-finals.

 Other ventures

 Besides singing and acting, Mastura also played her role as the product endorser and spokesperson where she has become the endorser for several products such as Quaker Oat, Omega watch, Cif, Maggi Cukup Rasa and other products.

 Personal life

-Throughout her career, Amy Mastura has been known as a very disciplined artist and free from gossip.
+Throughout her career, Amy Mastura has maintained a reputation for professionalism in her work.

 She married her longtime friend who is also an oil rig engineer, Alvin Tham Suffian on 1 July 2000 and they have two daughters, Adriana and Adalia.
 Their marriage was held in Ipoh, Perak and dubbed as the "Wedding of the Year".
 She also has family ties with international football player, Nazmi Faiz.